Piazzale Michelangelo: Florence’s Most Stunning Viewpoint

 • Nearby Fountain: A beautiful fountain is located near the piazzale, providing a pleasant spot to relax.

-Where to Find it and How to get There
+Where is Piazzale Michelangelo and How to Get There

 Piazzale Michelangelo is located on a hill south of Florence’s historic center.
 There are several ways to reach it, depending on how you like to travel and how much time you have: